 Waverly, Pa., attorney Peter G. Loftus denied McDonnell’s assertion that the EEOC complaints did not lead anywhere.
 But Loftus declined to elaborate and said he never comments on lawsuits because he is often misquoted.

 He and Trenton area attorney Kristin Accardi filed the suit on behalf of DeLuzio and Evans.
 Accardi could not be reached for comment after regular business hours Wednesday.

 The family guidance center offers mental health and other services primarily to county residents who cannot afford private physicians.
 The agency gets its money to operate from the state and county governments.

-Victory Against Racism: Delay of Affirmative Action Ban Rejected January 2, 2007Posted by C.A.R.D in Discrimination, Racism, Racist, Citizens Against Racism and Discrimination, Card, Discriminate, affirmative action, First amendment, admissions, reverse racism.
+Victory Against Racism: Delay of Affirmative Action Ban Rejected January 2, 2007Posted by C.A.R.D in admissions, affirmative action, Card, Citizens Against Racism and Discrimination, Discriminate, Discrimination, First amendment, Racism, Racist, reverse racism.

 A federal appeals court on Friday ordered Michigan’s universities to stop using affirmative action in admissions immediately — rejecting an agreement approved by a lower court to let the institutions keep affirmative action for the current admissions cycle.
 The appeals court’s analysis also suggested that groups challenging Michigan’s new statewide ban on affirmative action face an uphill climb.

 The ruling was a blow to the efforts of universities to mitigate the short-term effects of the Michigan Civil Rights Initiative, adopted by a wide margin of voters in November, which bars public colleges from using affirmative action in admissions.
 Higher education leaders opposed the measure and some groups that favor affirmative action have sued in federal court to overturn the initiative, which is commonly known as Proposal 2.